ten-protocol/go-ten/docs/testnet/tutorial.md

     uint8 private _target
     IERC20 public erc20
 ```
-Upon seeing this, you might think, hang on, I can _target is set to private, but so what?
+Upon seeing this, you might think, hang on, I can see *_target* is set to private, but so what?
 Private variables in Ethereum don't really mean they're private, just that they can't be accessed or modified by other smart contracts.
-And you're right.
-That's the case in Ethereum.
+And you're right, that's the case in Ethereum.
 But in Obscuro, private variables *really* are private (unless you explicitly decide to reveal them!).
 This is because all contracts and contract data is encrypted and only accessible within enclaves.

 Our variables should now look like this
 ![Step 1 screenshot](https://images.tango.us/workflows/dc61d575-7eea-457c-bdfe-8edccf79b366/steps/3d9b387b-a492-4096-aa8a-1d50084be0d5/6d08adce-70d2-4203-8d18-c09999536553.png?crop=focalpoint&fit=crop&fp-x=0.5000&fp-y=0.5000&fp-z=1.0000&w=1200&mark-w=0.2&mark-pad=0&mark64=aHR0cHM6Ly9pbWFnZXMudGFuZ28udXMvc3RhdGljL21hZGUtd2l0aC10YW5nby13YXRlcm1hcmsucG5n&ar=413%3A131)